lmps-0/Thesis_of_Graduate_Engineer/simulation/README.md

-# Developed scripts for simulation and data computation
+# Developed scripts for the FEM simulation and Data computation

 **Developed code in APDL for the execution of simulations** (Appendix B)